Muzza/GENie/docs/scripting-reference.md

 * _resdefines_        - list of symbols for the resource compiler.
 * _resincludedirs_    - list of include file search paths for the resource compiler.
 * _resoptions_        - list of resource compiler options.
+* _resources_         - list of files that are to be included as resources.
+* _resourcefolderrefs_ - folders to add as resource reference groups in xcode.
 * _targetdir_         - target output directory.
 * _targetextension_   - target file extension.
 * _targetname_        - target base file name.